-The Gamma Knife is an advanced radiation treatment for small to medium primary or metastaatic brain tumors, abnormal blood vessel formations called arteriovenous malformations, epilepsy, trigeminal neuralgia, a nerve condition that causes chronic pain, and other neurological conditions.
+The Gamma Knife is an advanced radiation treatment for small to medium primary or metastatic brain tumors, abnormal blood vessel formations called arteriovenous malformations, epilepsy, trigeminal neuralgia, a nerve condition that causes chronic pain, and other neurological conditions.

-Gamma Knife treatment consists of six basic steps: preparation, applying the frame, imaging, treatment planning, treatment and recovery.
+Gamma Knife treatment consists of six basic steps:

 You will visit the hospital one to two days before the Gamma Knife procedure for blood tests and to meet with the doctors who will perform the procedure.
 A schedule of appointments will be sent to you by mail from the UCSF Gamma Knife Radiosurgery Program.
 Please let us know if you have had any of the required tests performed in the past year.
 If so, please bring copies of the test results with you.